Rob Kelly

 • “if you have any combination of these skills…”

-According to the Journal of Personality and Social Psychology, your you can recruit women more easily if you use what they call “feminine-coded” words.
-Example of feminine words, according to the study, are:
+According to a study published in the Journal of Personality and Social Psychology, you can recruit women more easily if you use what they call “feminine-coded” words.
+Examples of feminine-coded words, according to the study, are:

 • Connect